rubenhortas/rubenhortas.github.io/_posts/2024-03-01-htb-analytics.md

 `Metabase 0.46.6 - Pre-Auth Remote Code Execution | linux/webapps/51797.py`

 Ok, we got one.
-It's a remote shell, so we will start listening on our side:
+It's a RCE (Remote Code Execution), so we will start listening on our side to try to get a remote shell:

 `nc -lvnp 1234`